lorainelab/bioviz/README.md

 $ sudo git commit -m "Track out of box configurations"
 ```

-* For convenience, create a .gitignore file in /etc/httpd.
+* Create a .gitignore file in /etc/httpd.
 Add and commit it to your local repository.

 .gitignore: